pritammete/Emotion-Detection-System-/README.md

 This project is licensed under the MIT License.

 🙌 Acknowledgements
-Dataset: [Add source if applicable]
+Dataset: Add for this project

 Libraries: Scikit-learn, NeatText, Seaborn, Joblib

 pgsql
-Copy
-Edit

 Would you like me to also generate the `requirements.txt` file or provide a sample dataset format (`emotion_dataset_raw.csv`)?